Fuel Polishing Basics

-No. On-engine filters are excellent at stopping particulate and water from reaching critical engine components.
+No. On-engine filters are excellent at stopping particulates and water from reaching critical engine components.
 However, they offer little capacity to deal with a heavy dose of contaminated fuel.
-Sludge build-up at the bottom of your tank is inevitable and, gone unchecked, will reach the fuel pick-up of your engine.
+Sludge build-up at the bottom of your tank is inevitable and, if unchecked, will reach the fuel pick-up of your engine.
 Once this occurs, the system filters will not be sufficient to handle this volume of contamination.

 How Do I Know If My Fuel Is Contaminated?

-If your operation is located within our service territory of Virginia and southern West Virginia, one of our trained representatives will be happy to make an appointment with you to perform an assessment.
-We'll take a sample and place it in a clear container so you can instantly see what lurks in you tank.
+If your operation is located within our service territory of Virginia and southern West Virginia, one of our trained representatives will be happy to make an appointment with you to perform an fuel assessment.
+We’ll take a sample of your fuel and place it in a clear container so you can instantly see what lurks in you tank.
 Contact your local Service Department.